forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/org-browser.md

 8. Retrieve source for all components of metadata type
 9. Retrieve source for metadata component and open it in VS Code

 To open the Org Browser, click the cloud icon in the Activity Bar of the VS Code window **(1)**.
-If you don't see the icon, make sure your [default org](./en/user-guide/default-org/) is set to a non-scratch org.
+If you don't see the icon, make sure your [default org](./en/user-guide/default-org/) is set to a non source-tracked org.

 When you open the Org Browser, all the metadata for the default org is saved in your local project under the `.sfdx` directory to minimize the number of calls to the org.

 ## Listing and Refreshing Metadata

 The Org Browser lists all the metadata types **(4)** in your default org.
 To view the components **(5)**, expand the metadata type.
 When you expand metadata types with folders such as Reports, Dashboards, Documents, and EmailTemplates, all the available folders are displayed.
 You can view the components in a folder by expanding it.
-Expand the Custom Object metadata type to view fields and their type information.
+Expand the `Custom Object` metadata type to view fields and their type information.
 Additional information is displayed for following field types:
 -  strings: string(length)
 -  textareas: textarea(length)
 -  emails: email(length)